 CALL FOR IDEAS

-Each year, the Lab holds an open call for ideas for financial instruments that can unlock investment to tackle some of the most difficult climate and sustainable development challenges.
-The Lab’s call for the 2019 cycle has now closed.
-The selected ideas will be announced in February 2019.
+At the start of each annual cycle, the Lab holds an open call for ideas for financial instruments that can unlock investment to tackle some of the most difficult climate and sustainable development challenges.
+The deadline to submit an idea for the Lab’s 2020 cycle is December 20th, 2019 at 17:00 PST.
+We will host a webinar in Portuguese on November 26th and another one in English on December 3rd to cover the 2020 cycle.
+The selected ideas will be announced in February 2020.

 WHAT IS THE LAB LOOKING FOR?

 The Lab is seeking ideas for financial instruments that can unlock investment for climate mitigation and adaptation projects in developing countries.
-This year, the Lab has a special call for ideas that target sustainable agriculture for smallholders in West & Central Africa, sustainable energy access, blue carbon in coastal & marine ecosystems, and sustainable cities.
-Ideas that target other sectors will also be considered.
+For the 2020 cycle, the Lab has a special call for ideas that target sustainable energy access, sustainable cities, sustainable agriculture, and nature-based solutions, and that target the geographies of India, Brazil, and Southern Africa.
+We also welcome ideas that target other sectors and developing countries.

 Sustainable Development Goal 7 aims to ensure affordable, reliable and modern energy for all by 2030.
 However, more than 1.2 billion people currently live without access to reliable electricity.